iafon/iafon/README.md

 # iafon ['jɑ:fon]
 iafon's a framework or not.
 Basically, iafon is a http router written in go.
 But it's not only a http router, it support middlewares, controllers, route groups, route parameters, custom http error handlers.
+It's a lightweight http framework, not a web framework yet.

 the following example will illuminate all iafon's features.